ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 This section defines the interface available at the KDC.
 Moreover, this section specifies how the clients can use this interface to join a group, leave a group, retrieve new keying material or policies.

 During the first exchange with the KDC ("Joining"), the Client sends a request to the KDC, specifying the group it wishes to join (see {{ssec-key-distribution-exchange}}).
 Then, the KDC verifies the access token and that the Client is authorized to join that group.
 If so, it provides the Client with the keying material to securely communicate with the other members of the group.
-Whenever used, the Content-Format in messages containing a payload is set to application/cbor.
+Whenever used, the Content-Format in messages containing a payload is set to application/ace-groupcomm+cbor, as defined in {{content-type}}.

-TODO: Do we need to define a new Content-Format cbor+ace-groupcomm?

 <!-- Jim 13-07: Should one talk about the ability to use OBSERVE as part of
 key distribution?